 This course, the second in a series of two, is designed to teach professional communication skills.
 Emphasis is placed on research, listening, critical reading and thinking, analysis, interpretation, and design used in oral and written presentations.
 Upon completion, students should be able to work individually and collaboratively to produce well-designed business and professional written and oral presentations.
-This course has been approved for transfer under the CAA and ICAA as a general education course in English Composition for the AA & AS degrees.
+This course has been approved for transfer under the CAA and ICAA as a general education course in English Composition for the AA and AS degrees.

-ENG 231 - American Literature I 3-0-0-0-3

-Prerequisites: ENG 112 or ENG 114;
+ENG 231 - American Literature I 3-0-0-0-3 Prerequisites: ENG 112 or ENG 114; Corequisites: None

 This course covers selected works in American literature from its beginnings to 1865.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
-Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
-This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement for the AA, AS or AE degrees.
-This is a Universal General Education Transfer Component (UGETC) course in Humanities & Fine Arts for the AA & AS degrees.
+Upon completion, students should be able to analyze and interpret literary works in their historical and cultural contexts.
+This course is a Universal General Education Transfer Component (UGETC) course in Humanities/Fine Arts/Communications.
+This course has also been approved for transfer under the CAA and ICAA as general education as well as a pre-major and/or elective course in Humanities/Fine Arts/Communication for the AA, AS or AE degrees.

-ENG 232 - American Literature II 3-0-0-0-3

-Prerequisites: ENG 112 or ENG 114;
+ENG 232 - American Literature II 3-0-0-0-3 Prerequisites: ENG 112 or ENG 114; Corequisites: None

-Corequisites: None

 This course covers selected works in American literature from 1865 to the present.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
-This course has been approved for transfer under the CAA and ICAA as a pre-major under the CAA and ICAA as a pre-major and/or elective course requirement for the AA, AS or AE degrees.
-This is a Universal General
+This course is a Universal General Education Transfer Component (UGETC) course in Humanities/Fine Arts/Communications.
+This course has also been approved for transfer under the CAA and ICAA as general education as well as a pre-major and/or elective course in Humanities/Fine Arts/Communication for the AA, AS or AE degrees.
+ENG 241 - British Literature I 3-0-0-0-3 Prerequisites: ENG 112 or ENG 114; Corequisites: None